ODAY8/ODAY8/README.md

 ## Profile

-Undergraduate student from Somalia, pursuing a **B.Tech in Computer Science and Communication Engineering** at **KIIT University, India**.
+ pursuing a **B.Tech in Computer Science and Communication Engineering*.
 Focused on building practical skills across AI automation, mobile development, and incident response — working toward a career at the intersection of intelligent systems and security.

 <table>
 <tr>